chenshuiluke/jresume/README.md

 *The server will listen to port 8080 by default*

-Then send send a POST request to `localhost:8080/webresume`
+Then send send a POST request to `localhost:8080/webresume`.
+That will return the html file for your resume.
+Then send a GET request to `localhost:8080/resources` to get a zip file containing the css/js/etc used to make the resume look pretty.

+In the same folder where you downloaded the html file, create a directory called "resources" and extract the contents of the resources zip file to the new resources folder.
+Then simply open up your web resume html file in your browser.

 ####Configuring SSL in the Server:
 To make jresume use ssl, you need to set the `jresume_keystore_location` and `jresume_keystore_password` environment variables.
 To create a keystore from an existing letsencrypt certificate, run the following: